 A few weeks ago we shared our blog post called 'a matter of perspective' to insight some thinking into what it takes from our horses to meet our expectations.
 We then identified WHAT our training goals were and what we would like from our horses.

 Now that we’ve identified WHAT it is we’re looking for from our horses, let’s take a look at WHY we would like our horses to possess these attributes?

 Some of the answers may seem fairly obvious but it is really important that we remember and refer back to them throughout our handling and training to make sure our shared experiences are as positive as possible from both a horse and rider/trainer's perspective!
-As many of the above are intertwined we will not address each point independently but talk about how our desired attributes make things easier and more pleasant for both horse and human.
+Many of the above are intertwined so let's talk about how our desired attributes make things easier and more pleasant for both horse and human.

 Being mentally ENGAGED means having the ability to use more productive (perhaps more from our perspective, but also to help the horse feel less stressed) coping mechanisms in times of pressure or anxiety, this is pretty much anytime our horses are asked to perform a task and anytime they are out of the paddock, be that leading, handling or training.